 Graph is updated quarterly.

 Cargotec finance function and financial risk management are conducted according to the Treasury Policy, approved by the Board of Directors.
-Organization of responsibilities and principles of financial risk management, monitoring and reporting are defined in the Treasury Policy.
-Treasury Committee, appointed by the Board, is responsible for Treasury Policy compliance and for organising and monitoring treasury functions.
-Detailed guidelines for financing functions are defined in Treasury Instructions, approved by the Treasury Committee.
+Organization, responsibilities and principles of financial risk management, monitoring and reporting are defined in the Treasury Policy.
+Treasury Committee, appointed by the Board, is responsible for Treasury Policy compliance and for organising and monitoring treasury function.
+Detailed guidelines for financing functions in accordance with Treasury Policy are defined in Treasury Instructions, approved by the Treasury Committee.

 Alternative performance measures (APMs) used in Cargotec's financial reporting

-APMs are used at Cargotec to better convey the underlying business performance and to enhance comparability from period to period.
-APMs are not substituting the performance measures stipulated by IFRS, but are instead reported as complementary information.
+Cargotec uses and presents APMs to better convey the underlying business performance and to enhance comparability from period to period.
+APMs are reported as complementary information.

 The alternative performance measures used by Cargotec are: